love8587/prisma2-docs/glossary.md

 - Application schema
 - Model schema

 Contains the definitions of all your models.
-The data model definition is part of the [project file](#prisma-project-file).
+The [data model definition](./data-modeling.md#data-model-definition) is part of the [project file](#prisma-project-file).

 ### Nested write

-Photon lets you perform nested creates and nested updates for related models.
-A nested write is always performed as an atomic transaction.
+Photon lets you perform nested creates, nested updates and nested connects for related models.
+A [nested write](./relations.md#nested-writes) is always performed as an atomic transaction.
+Learn more about the generated Photon API [here](./photon/api.md).

 ### Photon

-An auto-generated type-safe database client.
-Some people call it an ORM.
+An auto-generated and type-safe database client.
+Photon is generated using a [generator](#generator) that's specified in your [project file](#prisma-project-file).
+The [generated Photon API](./photon/api.md) exposes powerful CRUD operations for you to programmatically access your database.

+Prisma currently supports the following languages for Photon:

+- JavaScript (Node.js)
+- TypeScript

+A generator for Go is coming soon.

 ### Prisma project file